 Councils have the power to levy rates, a form of property tax, in order to fund and deliver essential community infrastructure and services in line with community demand.

-Research on the outcomes of rate-capping in NSW has found no evidence to support any claim that rate-capping enhances municipal efficiency.
+Research on the outcomes of rate-capping in NSW has found no evidence to support any claim that it enhances municipal efficiency.
 It does however place a significant burden on councils when it comes to their ability to raise revenues in line with their communities’ increasing demand for services and amenities.

 The connection between rate-capping and national funding issues is clear.
 If state governments institute rate-capping, then the proportion of rates in council revenues will either drop further, leading to a deepening demand on state and Commonwealth grants and other revenues, or councils will have to trim back infrastructure spending and service provision.
 Unintended consequences include excessive cuts in expenditure on infrastructure leading to mounting asset renewal and maintenance backlogs, as well as the potential shift of the cost to the next generation.
 Rate-capping also has consequences for productivity and liveability, which cumulatively will impact on the nation’s productivity and wellbeing.